waltherB/gatewayapi_connector/README.md

 ## Webhook JWT Authentication Example

-When configuring the webhook in GatewayAPI, you must include a JWT in the Authorization header:
+When configuring the webhook in GatewayAPI, you must include a JWT in the Authorization header.
+This JWT token should be created during the webhook configuration on the GatewayAPI side, using the same shared secret that you set in Odoo (system parameter `gatewayapi_webhook_jwt_secret`).

 ```
 Authorization: Bearer <your_jwt_token>
 ```

-Here is an example of how to generate a JWT in Python using the `pyjwt` library:
+Here is an example of how to generate a JWT in Python using the `pyjwt` library (for use in GatewayAPI webhook configuration):

 ```python
 import jwt